A Lesson to Learn: Oasis Petroleum Inc. (OAS)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at OAS starting from Reid Taylor L, who sale 548,188 shares at the price of $0.22 back on Oct 02.
-After this action, Reid Taylor L now owns 0 shares of Oasis Petroleum Inc., valued at $120,601 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at OAS starting from Polito Paula D, who sale 32,330 shares at the price of $0.17 back on Oct 08.
+After this action, Polito Paula D now owns 0 shares of Oasis Petroleum Inc., valued at $5,496 using the latest closing price.

-Reid Taylor L, the President and COO of Oasis Petroleum Inc., sale 778,349 shares at $0.20 during a trade that took place back on Oct 02, which means that Reid Taylor L is holding 414,220 shares at $155,670 based on the most recent closing price.
+Hagale John E, the Director of Oasis Petroleum Inc., sale 120,480 shares at $0.17 during a trade that took place back on Oct 07, which means that Hagale John E is holding 0 shares at $20,482 based on the most recent closing price.

 Stock Fundamentals for OAS